amcz/specifications/README.md

 ### Alternative specification for vertical coordinate

 Some centers may use flight_level as the vertical coordinate and dimension in place of z.
-This may not work as well with some GIS software.
+This may not work as well with some GIS software which may not recognize 100 ft as a CF compliant unit.

 ### Alternative method for latitude and longitude dimension